yaswap/liquality-swap/CONTRIBUTION.md

 ---

 ## Code of Conduct
-This project, those participating in it, contributors, and Dapp creators who use it are governed by the  [Liquality Code of Conduct](./CODE_OF_CONDUCT.md).
+This project, those participating in it, contributors, and Dapp creators who use it are governed by the  [Yaswap Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating you agree to uphold it.

 ## Issue and Pull Request Labels